bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 accept-amex: true
 accept-discover: true
 accept-maestro: false #shows up, but not tested
-accept-pay-pal: false  #not yet working
+accept-paypal: true  #not yet working

 #additional power options
 id-prefix: cd_ #id used in order to reduce collision with other elements on a page